Livent: Business endeavours

-In addition, Livent acquired several theatres, beginning in Toronto and expanding to Vancouver, Chicago, and, most notably, the Ford Center for the Performing Arts in New York City, the result of an ambitious 1998 project to construct a large new theatre to house the Ragtime on Broadway.
+In addition, Livent acquired several theatres, beginning in Toronto and expanding to Vancouver, Chicago.
+Most notably, in 1998, the group built the Ford Center for the Performing Arts in Manhattan, to house the original production of Ragtime on Broadway.

 Spending and accounting practices

 Livent became known for its lavish and ambitious productions.
 Their 1994 revival of Show Boat was speculated to be, at the time, the most expensive production ever on Broadway, with an investment of over US$10 million and ongoing costs of $600,000 per week (a more typical cost for a Broadway revival at the time was around $3 million).
 Show Boat also became the most expensive show to see on Broadway, with standard orchestra tickets priced at $75 (a price point that other shows eventually followed).
 Livent was noted for "unprecedented ad blitzes", including frequent full-page ads in the New York Times.
 The company was also known for paying its actors high salaries, a practice which made it unpopular with other theatre producers (who, unlike Livent, typically negotiated actors' compensation through the League of American Theaters and Producers).

 As early as 1994, commentators noted Livent's unusual accounting practices.
 Livent amortized the pre-production costs of its musicals over a five-year period (as long as the production continued to run), rather than reporting them immediately.
 This was a legal accounting practice, but aroused suspicion from insiders because it was "unheard of" in the theatre industry.
 In 1994, Livent kept its Broadway production of Kiss of the Spider Woman open for several months after it had ceased to cover its weekly operating costs.
 It was widely believed that this was done in order to delay reporting the production's loss on the company's balance sheet, though Drabinsky disputed this.

 Industry insiders also noted that Livent did not include advertising costs when reporting the cost of a show, and that they included group sales when reporting ticket sales figures.
 Both practices were out of step with the norm among Broadway producers.